-Paris has four distinct seasons: winter, spring, summer, fall – but each month has so many features that make it stand out, that it’s often difficult to divide the year into such large portions.
+Paris has 4 distinct seasons: winter, spring, summer, fall – but each month has so many features that make it stand out, that it’s often difficult to divide the year into such large portions.

 I’m not the only Parisian (native or otherwise) to think this.
 Les Très Riches Heures du Duc de Berry, the famous early 15th century book of hours, for example, features peasants and servants of the duke doing activities typical to each month of the year.
 Many of the scenes take place in and near Paris – you can spot several of the city’s medieval monuments.

 Just as illustrators like the Limbourg Brothers could find activities typical of each month, seven hundred years later, I, too, find my Parisian months easy to define.

 In January, everyone heads back to work after taking time off for the holidays.
 But not too easily; some are already planning vacations for the end of the month or February.
 Galettes des rois are available everywhere, which makes me very happy.

 And the winter sales (Les Soldes) are in full swing.
 Many Parisian fashionistas get their clothes and shoes during this time, since ordinarily these items would be way too expensive.

 In February, galettes are still abundant.
 Advertisements in the Metro go tropical, luring people with five to six paid weeks off to come spend a little of that time in the warm weather.
 Parisians’ thoughts also turn to ski trips, especially when the kids are off for the two-week school break.